Feeling that Holiday Pressure to Spend, Spend, Spend? Here’s How to Stay on Track

 Gift-giving is not a contest to see who can rack up the most debt.
 (Honestly, who wants to win that contest?!)
-In 2018, Americans added more than $1,000 of holiday spending to their credit card tabs.
+41% of shoppers are willing to go into debt this holiday season and even higher for those already in debt.
 More than half of them expected it to take five months or more to pay it off.
 At minimum payments, it could take more than five years to recover from your Christmas shopping spree.
 “It’s tough to forego buying someone that special something.
 But you don’t want to still be paying for it next July (or the next, or the next.)
 And the thing with credit card spending is that you wind up paying so much more for the gift once you add in interest and fees.
 It undoes that amazing deal pretty quickly,” says financial counselor Jeff Arevalo, who works with GreenPath clients to manage their debt with the goal of paying it off faster.

-3. Tune out the noise, and tune into what the season really means to you
+Tune out the noise, and tune into what the season really means to you.

 Put a filter on that inbox, turn off the tube, log out of Facebook.
 All that FOMO (fear of missing out) noise is just noise.
 And once you turn it down, you have time to reflect on the gift you would like to give (as opposed to the one an advertiser wants you to buy!) and why it matters to you.
 Often a nontraditional gift can feel as special (or even more!) than another box from Amazon.
 For some people, this means giving homemade gifts, or making time to reconnect; for others, it means volunteering together or giving back to a cause they believe in.
 GreenPath Empathy Coach Maja Reed, who works with our team to communicate compassionately and without judgment, suggests asking, “What gift would express the feeling you want to share with a loved one?”
 Turning into what you value makes it easier to select a gift that supports what the holidays mean to you, and fits your financial needs, too.

 What if ho-ho-ho turns into uh-oh?